On harmonic Hilbert spaces on compact abelian groups: Introduction

-In the paper \cite{Brandenburg1975}, Brandenburg establishes sufficient conditions for the equivalence of the spectrum of unital commutative Banach algebra $B$ and a subalgebra $S \subset B$.
-It is shown that for a subadditive weight function $w$ on an LCA, the space $L^1 \cap L^\infty_w$ (equipped with the norm $\lVert f \rVert_{L^1} + \lVert f \rVert_{L^\infty_w}$) is a Banach convolution algebra which has the same spectrum as the group convolution algebra $L^1$.
+In the paper \cite{Essen73}, Ess\'en studies the spectral properties of Banach convolution algebras on $\mathbb Z$ or $\mathbb R$ under subconvolutive weights with additional decay conditions.
+In \cite{Brandenburg1975}, Brandenburg establishes sufficient conditions for the equivalence of the spectrum of unital commutative Banach algebra $B$ and a subalgebra $S \subset B$.
+Using these conditions, is shown that for a subadditive weight function $w \geq 1$ on an LCA, the space $L^1 \cap L^\infty_w$ (equipped with the norm $\lVert f \rVert_{L^1} + \lVert f \rVert_{L^\infty_w}$) is a Banach convolution algebra which has the same spectrum as the group convolution algebra $L^1$.
 The spectral properties of $L^p_w$ convolution algebras on LCAs were studied in \cite{Kuznetsova06}, where it was shown that every such algebra is semisimple.
 In more recent work, Kuznetsova and Molitor-Braun \cite{KuznetsovaMolitorBraun12} studied the representation theory for convolution Banach $^*$-algebras on locally compact, non-abelian groups, and established sufficient conditions for these algebras to be symmetric (i.e., the spectra of positive elements are subsets of the positive half-line), among other results.

 A related notion of Banach algebras on locally compact groups with Hilbert space structure is the class of $H^*$-algebras proposed by Ambrose \cite{Ambrose45}.
 An $H^*$-algebra $H$ is required to satisfy the identity